clef/clef-php/README.md

 You'll need to configure the PHP library with your app ID and app secret.
 If you're using Distributed Auth, you'll also need to configure it with your private key and optionally the passphrase used to protect it.

     $configuration = new \Clef\Configuration(array(
+        "id" => "YOUR_APPLICATION_ID",
+        "secret" => "YOUR_APPLICATION_SECRET",
         "keypair" => __DIR__ . "yourprivatekey.pem",
         "passphrase" => "optional passphrase used to encrypt your key" ));
-    \Clef\Clef::$initialize(
-        "YOUR_APPLICATION_ID",
-        "YOUR_APPLICATION_SECRET",
-        $configuration
-    );
+    \Clef\Clef::$configure($configuration);

-*YOUR_APPLICATION_ID* is your website's app ID, which you generated in the Clef dashboard when you created your integration.
+*id* is your website's app ID, which you generated in the Clef dashboard when you created your integration.

-*YOUR_APPLICATION_SECRET* is your website's app ID, which you generated in the Clef dashboard when you created your integration.
+*secret* is your website's app ID, which you generated in the Clef dashboard when you created your integration.

 *keypair* is either the path to your PEM-formatted private key or aa string representation of your keypair's PEM-formatted private key.
 Your private key may be encrypted if you set a passphrase when you generated your keypair.